Before you apply for all Kirklees Council funding schemes

 Members Ward Budget

-The Members Local Project Fund is a ward budget that Councillors can allocate to address specific local issues and priorities.
+The Members Local Project Fund is a ward budget that councillors can allocate to address specific local issues and priorities.
 Councillors make decisions on how this is spent, based on their local knowledge and engagement with ward residents.
 Community and voluntary groups who would like to find out more about this funding should contact the Active Citizens and Places Team for further information and advice.

 Active Citizens and Places Team